Shop Baltimore’s Black-Owned Businesses

 KSM Candle Co.

 KSM Candle Co. offers vegan-friendly candles, incense, sprays and just about anything else you need to create an inviting atmosphere in your home.
-Take a little of Baltimore home with you, courtesy of the ready-made Old Bay-scented candles, or create your own custom scent at a workshop.
+Take a little of Baltimore home with you, courtesy of the dozens of ready-made scented candle options, or create your own custom scent at a workshop.

 Sankofa African & World Bazaar